Voiteh/Gecon/README.md

   };
 };
 ```
 This is minimal setup which is required for usage.
-There is only one instantiation parameter used it is `provider`.
-It tells framework on what components it will work on.
-Currently only `transformations` can be provided. `AutoProvider` is used for this purpose.
+There is only one instantiation parameter used, it is `provider`.
+It tells framework, on what components it will work on.
+Currently only `transformations` can be provided. `AutoProvider` is used for such purpose.
 It is working on scope based filtering.
 Basically it takes transformation classes, begin available via `scopes` parameter and instantiates them, using available resources.
 There is other parameter `exclusions` in `ScopeProvisioning` class, allowing to reduce transformations availability for framework. `Scope` is alias of ` Module|Package|ClassDeclaration` this provides controll over instantiationing of trnasformations.
 Other way to provide transformations is to use `ManualProvider`, which requires clients to instantiate transformations manually, but gives precise controll what and how is available for `Gecon`.

-`Gcon` type object, can also be configured, to work in different ways.
-Currently only `LoggingConfiguration` is available to be altered. `LoggingConfiguration` provides ability to change `priority` which is stadard `ceylon.logging` `priority`.
+`Gcon` type object, can also be configured.
+Currently only `Logging` configuration is available to be altered. `Logging` provides ability to change `priority` which is stadard `ceylon.logging` `priority`.

 ### Transformation

 What is `Transformation`?
-A `Transformation` implementation is an object, which takes source data object and changes it into result type object.
-Transformations are categorized as:
+A `Transformation` is an interface defined by `herd.gecon.core.engine` and it's giving generic way for execution of `Transformation.transform` method.
+Which takes source data nad transform them into result type data.
+In most cases in this guide by `Transofmormation` it will be ment one of below interfaces:

 - `Conversion` - Initial entry point for conversion, takes source object and converts it into result type object.
 Whole flow can be implemented using single `Conversion` or it can delegate to other transformations.
 Default implementation of this interface is `Converter` which should be used for defining `Conversion`.